spritlesoftware/our-website/content/english/services/blockchain-services.md

   content : "No matter how complicated your project is, we always promise to deliver results.
 We deliver on our promises and live out what we teach.
 The first 15 days of blockchain development services from Spritle are entirely free.
 During this time, your team has the opportunity to observe Spritle's working methods and communication techniques."
   bulletpoints:
    - "360° Holistic Approach."
-   - "Client Association at Each Stage"
+   - "Client Association at Each Stage."
-   - "Center of Excellence and Research Team"
+   - "Center of Excellence and Research Team."

   list:
-   - "Use of Latest Technologies"
+   - "Use of Latest Technologies."
-   - "Dynamic Engagement Model"
+   - "Dynamic Engagement Model."
-   - "Agile and Lean Project Execution Approach"
+   - "Agile and Lean Project Execution Approach."